rytswd/get-gitops-k8s/README.md

 $ make
 ```

-## WHY: What's the State of World?
+## WHY: Single Source Of Truth, Even in Dev

 When getting started with Kubernetes, you often see documents like following: